BIO9540 – Human toxicology

 Knowledge of chemistry, biochemistry and/or physiology.

-10 credits overlap with BIO4540 - Human Toxicology
+- 10 credits overlap with BIO4540 – Human Toxicology (discontinued)

 The course will be given in week 40-45 each autumn semester.
 The course consists of lectures and discussion groups.
 Lectures will mainly be given by researchers from external institutions.
 All students will be expected to give a short presentation (15 min) over a subject provided.
 In addition, the students must give a lecture (45 min) in a topic given at the beginning of the course.